 09:30 – 10:00

-For children in school years 3 – 6.
+Minimum age 8.
 They sing a variety of repertoire from traditional songs to songs from shows.
-Most songs are learned by rote at this stage.
 Basic singing technique is also covered.
 Pupils in Year 2 by audition/trial.

 11:15 – 11:45